Umutayb/resume/README.md

   - Designed a brand new SDLC Model to compensate for shortcomings of the existing model
   - Guided CitizenM & its suppliers through the SDLC migration
   - Organised the QA team to work in the newly designed model
-  - Enabled a test architecture that separated development, test and acceptance environments while integrating test automation in deployment pipelines.
+  - Enabled a test architecture that separated development, test and acceptance environments while integrating test automation in deployment pipelines
 - ***Lead Quality Assurance*** through the backend migration CitizenM is going through
   - Handled strategy & budget planning for the migration
   - Hired necessary resources